Extension Logo

 Highly pathogenic avian influenza

-Highly pathogenic avian influenza (HPAI) is rapidly fatal for poultry.
-Pigeons with HPAI often have both neurologic (twisted necks) and digestive (greenish diarrhea) signs followed by death.
+Highly pathogenic avian influenza (HPAI) is rapidly fatal for poultry (chickens, turkeys, quail and other landfowl).
+If a pigeon with HPAI is identified, it often has both neurologic (twisted necks) and digestive (greenish diarrhea) signs followed by death.
 Signs of HPAI in pigeons may be like Paramyxovirus.

 Each state has an agency to respond to avian influenza cases.
 Minnesota’s agency is the Board of Animal Health.